Skip to main content

 Without a replay function, nothing breaks and nothing is silently faked: the fallback is announced once (log + a validation journal event) and validation turns statistical.

-• Baseline, captured at add time: the fraction of recently-journaled sessions whose notices matched the rule’s metric family (breach: / relative: / trend: / percentile: on the rule’s metric).
+• Baseline, captured at add time: the fraction of recently-journaled sessions whose notices matched the rule’s metric family (any condition — stall:, regression:, breach: — on the rule’s metric).
 With no history the baseline is 1.0 — the rule was authored against a live failure, so assume it was firing.

 • Trial: every handled report — healthy or alerting — enrolls its session (up to rule_trial_min_sessions, default 5, distinct sessions) and records whether that session showed the target condition while the candidate was in force.